infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

 }
 ```

-Similarly in the other terragrunt files we define the module to use and the variables to pass to the module.
+Similarly, in the other terragrunt files, we define the module to use and the variables to pass to the module.
-and now for the storing the state file we can use the remote state file.
+And now for the storing the state file we can use the remote state file.

 ```hcl
 # terragrunt.hcl